Stage I kidney tumor

 - Blood and urine tests.
 Tests of your blood and your urine may give your doctor clues about what's causing your signs and symptoms.

 - Imaging tests.
 Imaging tests allow your doctor to visualize a kidney tumor or abnormality.
-Imaging tests might include an ultrasound, a computerized tomography (CT) scan or magnetic resonance imaging (MRI).
+Imaging tests might include ultrasound, X-ray, CT or MRI.

 Kidney cancer staging

 Once your doctor identifies a kidney lesion that might be kidney cancer, the next step is to determine the extent (stage) of the cancer.
 Staging tests for kidney cancer may include additional CT scans or other imaging tests your doctor feels are appropriate.